maho3/pytorch-iobs/README.md

 The `IOBLayer` has four differentiable methods to pass forward information.
 * `IOBLayer.forward(input)` passes all the information through all the nodes and is equivalent to an Identity matrix multiplication.
 * `IOBLayer.forward_neck(input, n_open)` only passes information through the first `n_open` nodes.
-* `IOBLayer.forwad_mask(input, mask)` allows one to pass a custom mask which will be applied to the latents.
+* `IOBLayer.forward_mask(input, mask)` allows one to pass a custom mask which will be applied to the latents.
 For a batch size of 1, this is functionally equivalent to `input*mask`.
 * `IOBLayer.forward_all(input)` passes information through all possible `n_open` bottlenecks, and aggregates all configurations into a new batch dimension.
 For example, if `input.shape=(64,8)`, wherein the max width of the IOBLayer is 8, then the output of `IOBLayer.forward_all(input)` is of shape `(64,9,8)`, where each element of the second axis represents a different `n_open` (including `n_open=0`).
 This can be later flattened into a larger batch (e.g. `(64*9,8)`) and passed as a regular tensor to the downstream architecture.

 ## Installation